basel-ax/cgoffline/README.md

 # Sync exchanges only
 make sync-exchanges

+# Sync coins and their market data only
+make sync-coins

-# Sync all data (platforms, categories, and exchanges)
+# Sync all data (platforms, categories, exchanges, and coins)
 make sync-all
 ```